preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 To add or remove pages
 ----------------------------
-Here's how to add or remove pages for a Sign-off request.
+Here's how to add or remove pages for a sign-off request.

 If you use a template, this list can be pre populated, for example: